MlleIlona/pyngsild_extra_doc/README.md

 ```
 We use the *Entity()* function of *ngsildclient*.
 We create the entity of the ‘OffStreetParking’ API and the main key will be id_lieu (this is the key written on the doc on the BNLC website)

 To call an attribute of a csv file we just have to call it.
 The *strip()* function use after it is to pull the quote out.
 We will do it each time we call an argument, otherwise we also get it and it can create bugs mostly when we are not pushing in the api strings.
-We manipulate others Python or Pyngsild types like floats, integers, tuples, **geoProperty**, etc.
+We manipulate other Python or Pyngsild types like floats, integers, tuples, **geoProperty**, etc.

 ```python
 #Attributes already existing in OffStreetParking